Flexibility and autonomy for your video conferences.

 § 1 – Provider, Customer

 1. The provider and contractual partner for the services offered under the domain opentalk.eu is OpenTalk GmbH, Schwedter Str.
-8-9b, 10119 Berlin (hereinafter referred to as "Provider").
+8-9b, 10119 Berlin (hereinafter referred to as ‘provider’ or ‘we’).

-3. Any terms and conditions provided by the customer do not apply.
-The Provider expressly objects to their inclusion unless this is agreed upon individually in writing.
+2. Any terms and conditions provided by the customer shall not apply.
+The provider expressly objects to their inclusion unless this has been agreed individually in writing.

 § 2 – Scope of Services

-2. The Provider offers its service through a user interface that can be operated via the Internet using an Internet browser.
-The customer does not acquire the underlying software or rights thereto.
+2. The provider makes its service available via a user interface that can be operated via the internet using an internet browser.
+The customer does not acquire the underlying software or any rights thereto.

-3. The technology of the Service is designed for use in Firefox and Chrome Internet browsers, with the Provider continuously developing its Service taking into consideration the respective state of the art.
-Therefore, the use of the Service requires the customer to use either the Firefox or Chrome Internet browser in a version that is not more than 24 months old at the time of use; for other Internet browsers or older versions of Internet browsers, the Provider cannot guarantee the flawless function of its Service.
+3. The technology of the Service is designed for use in Firefox and Chrome internet browsers, whereby the Provider continuously develops its Service in line with the current state of the art.
+Therefore, use of the Service requires that the Customer uses either the Firefox or Chrome internet browser in a version that is no more than 24 months old at the time of use; the Provider cannot guarantee the proper functioning of its service for other Internet browsers or older versions of Internet browsers.

-4. The Provider guarantees a time availability of its Service of an average of 99.9% per calendar month.
+4. The Provider guarantees an average availability of its service of 99.9% per calendar month.

-5. The use of the Service requires a prior online registration, based on which the Provider sets up a user account under the customer's email address.
+5. Use of the service requires prior online registration, on the basis of which the Provider will set up a user account under the customer's email address.

 § 3 – Conclusion of the Contract